jazwiecki/vigilant-funicular/README.md

 ## What's with the repo name?

-GitHubt suggested it and I thought sure, that sounds fun.
+GitHub suggested it and I thought sure, that sounds fun.